Wednesdaysama/evolutionary_adaptation/pfam_reconstruction.md

      find ./*filtered.aln.faa | xargs -n 1 -P 5 -I {} iqtree2 -s {} -m MFP -madd LG+C20,LG+C60 -B 5000 -wbtl -nt 32

 Output files will end with *.faa.ufboot.
+NOTE: PF00122 is not present in subtrees 22 and 23_24.
+There are only 3 sequences in 16_filtered.aln.faa.
+It makes no sense to perform bootstrap with less than 4 sequences.
 ### Create ale objects
 create_ale_objects.slurm